Robert Maxwell (golfer): Golf career

 Maxwell, the upstart youngster, first entered the Amateur Championship when he was only 21 years old.
 He made news in the 1897 tournament at Muirfield by beating John Ball, the 4-time (and later 8-time) Amateur champion, and also knocked off Harold Hilton.

 In his match against Ball, Maxwell stymied the great champion on three of the first eight holes, and eventually finished him off by the score of 6 & 4.
 Maxwell finally fell victim himself when James Robb beat him 1 up in the fifth round.

 Known as "Bobbie" by his fans and those who knew him, Maxwell was skilled enough at golf by 1900 to begin winning tournaments.
-He notched three wins in the North Berwick club championship from 1902–04.
+He notched three wins in the North Berwick club championship from 1902 to 1904.
 In 1903 he added the Amateur Championship to his list of tournament wins.

 In total, he entered the British Amateur thirteen times and played in The Open Championship seven times between 1900 and 1909.
 Maxwell had nine caps for Scotland when he represented his country against England in international matches.
 In several of those matches he was paired against John Ball, crushing him on three occasions–once by 12 & 10 and twice by 8 & 6 margins of victory.
-He won the Glennie Medal at St Andrews three consecutive years from 1901–03.
+He won the Glennie Medal at St Andrews three consecutive years from 1901 to 1903.